NHS Scotland: Recent developments

 In 2000, the NHS boards were starting to help out researchers with their studies.
 The Scottish Dental Practice Board, for example, was helping out a study which looked at the significance of orthodontic treatment with fixed appliances.
 The SDPB shared 128 subjects with these researchers for analysis.

-The SNP government, elected in May 2007, made it clear that it opposed the use of partnerships between the NHS and the private sector.
+The SNP led Scottish Government, elected in May 2007, made it clear that it opposed the use of partnerships between the NHS and the private sector.
 Health Secretary Nicola Sturgeon voiced opposition to what she termed the "creeping privatisation" of the NHS, and called an end to the use of public money to help the private sector "compete" with the NHS.
 In September 2008, the Scottish Government announced that parking charges at hospitals were to be abolished except 3 where the car parks were managed under a private finance initiative scheme: